barneyme/gn-notes/README.md

 - No conflict detection
 - No version resolution

 If the same note is edited on two machines without syncing between them, the most recent upload replaces the older version.
+Run `gn -s` before starting a session on a new device.

 ---